paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 ### How do they work?

-Given a prompt with its initial set of instructions, an AI Agent will perform a bunch of tasks to deliver what it was requested to.
-Some common tasks include:
+Given a prompt with its initial set of instructions, an AI Agent will perform a bunch of actions to deliver what it was requested to, including:

 - read and analyze the existing codebase
 - read any documents it was pointed to, and others it may find
-- use available MPC (Model Context Protocol) tools to gather extra information
+- use available MCP (Model Context Protocol) tools to gather extra information
 - use several operating system tools, mostly command line applications
 - ask additional questions for the user
 - search the internet or fetch web pages